kemkemindata/FaceDetection-EmotionsRecognition/README.md

 4. **Saving the Model architecture as H5 file**
 After training, the model can be saved using Joblib or H5.
-For the purpose of this project, I used the H5methos to save the model.

 5. **Testing the Model**
 The model can be tested with new images.
-You can run the provided script to classify images from the test set or any other folder.

 6. **Testing a New Image**
 Test the model on a new image: